-“The Salvador” film in a competition in the Jerusalem Film Festival
+“The Salvador” film in a competition at the Jerusalem Film Festival

-On the night of December 3, 1940 after many long and wearying months of lying to, at the Black Sea port of Varna Bulgaria, the Salvador, a rickety, old, sail-powered coal transport is finally towed out to sea with 352 Bulgarian Jews aboard.
+On the night of December 3, 1940, after many long and wearying months of lying, at the Black Sea port of Varna Bulgaria, the Salvador, a rickety, old, sail-powered coal transport is finally towed out to sea with 352 Bulgarian Jews aboard.
 After ten hellish days on the high seas, the tiny old vessel is heavily buffeted by a storm and runs aground on a reef not far from Istanbul.
 It has been shattered to pieces, with most of its passengers lost at sea.
-While some of the survivors return to Bulgaria, most struggle on towards their original destination – Palestine.
-The remains of those who perished and washed up on shore were reentered in Israel in 1964.
+While some of the survivors return to Bulgaria, most struggle toward their original destination – Palestine.
+The remains of those who perished and washed up on shore were reentered Israel in 1964.

 Director: Nissim Mossek